Free (or Cheap) College for Seniors and Retirees in All 50 States

 Many free-for-retirees programs only allow you to audit classes, meaning you won’t get college credit.
 That might be right up your alley if you're not looking to complete a degree.
 Many classes are offered online as well as in person, so if mobility or commuting is a problem, you can still attend.

 Some colleges even offer various benefits for alumni that are worth looking into if you plan on heading back to school.
 Namely, tuition discounts, which vary from college to college.
-It's worth looking into if you're considering heading back to school.
+It's worth looking into if you're considering returning to school.
 Additionally, some colleges offer learning through travel opportunities for alumni.
 For example, UCLA offers alumni tours all over the world, like Vietnam, Antarctica and Iceland, led by world-class professors.

 Alabama

-Senior students first must meet the school’s admission requirements, which you can find by contacting the financial aid office of any of the 21 community and technical colleges in the Alabama Community College System, including Athens State University (the system’s only upper-division institution offering baccalaureate degrees), Alabama Technical Institute and Marion Military Institute.
+All Alabama residents age 60 and older can take advantage of free tuition at any two-year public college in Alabama, according to the Alabama Commission on Higher Education.
+Students first must meet the school’s admission requirements, which you can find by contacting the financial aid office of any of the community and technical colleges in the Alabama Community College System, including Calhoun Community College in Decatur (the largest school in the system), Alabama Technical Institute, Marion Military Institute and the University at Montgomery.

 Alaska